gsadhas/deep-reinforcement-learning/collaboration-and-competition/Readme.md

  # How to run
 Please refer to [tennis_notebook.ipynb](tennis_notebook.ipynb) notebook and follow the instructions.
 You need to update the UnityEnvironment() function call to read the enironment file that you downloaded.
-The notebook also has information about the network, hyer-parameters and future work.
+The notebook also has information about the network, hyper-parameters and future work.